preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: surveys-layout-explorer.png

-See this page for more information: :doc:`Layout Explorer </general-assets/layout-explorer/index>`
+See this for more information: :doc:`Layout Explorer </general-assets/layout-explorer/index>`

 Also similar to working with pages, there is a Design mode and a Preview mode (but no Write mode, because it's not needed here).